yvf/rust-ldap3/README.md

 * Certificate and hostname checking __can't be turned off__ for TLS connections.

+* Hostname resolution is synchronous.
+The library doesn't initiate any connections by itself, so this should be manageable in most scenarios.

 * Unbind doesn't close our side of the connection, since the underlying TCP stream is inaccessible in the present implementation.